HorairaHridhon/CS437_Naive_Bayes_Implementation/README.md

-# Naïve Bayes Classifier: Zoo Dataset
+# Naive Bayes Classifier: Zoo Dataset

-This project is an implementation of a Bernoulli Naïve Bayes Classifier applied to a dataset of animals with their features.
+This project is an implementation of a Bernoulli Naive Bayes Classifier applied to a dataset of animals with their features.
 The goal is to classify animals into one of seven categories (e.g., mammal, bird, reptile) based on their binary and categorical features.

 ---